cixtor/xdgentries/README.md

 * Multiple keys in the same group may not have the same name.
 * Keys in different groups may have the same name.

+### Entry values

+* The value types recognized are string, localestring, boolean, and numeric.
+* Values of type `string` may contain all ASCII characters except for control characters.
+* Values of type `localestring` are user displayable, and are encoded in UTF-8.
+* Values of type `boolean` must either be the string `true` or `false`.
+* Values of type `numeric` must be a valid floating point number.
+* These escape sequences are supported for values of type `string` and `localestring`: ASCII space, newline, tab, carriage return, and backslash.

+Some keys can have multiple values.
+In such a case, the value of the key is specified as a plural: for example, string(s).
+The multiple values should be separated by a semicolon and the value of the key may be optionally terminated by a semicolon.
+Trailing empty strings must always be terminated with a semicolon.
+Semicolons in these values need to be escaped.

 ### Credits

 Description of the project and additional information comes from the [Desktop Entry Specification](http://standards.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) last updated at `01/Apr/2014`.
 All the credits go to the original authors.